richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 - clean layout suitable for professional musicians

 ### 🎹 2.
 Bridge Between Amateur and Professional Worlds
-The engine aims to become a tool where:
+The software aims to become a tool where:
 - amateurs can record ideas
 - the engine converts them into readable notation
 - professionals can refine, orchestrate, and arrange